ThatGeoGuy/ENGO500/_posts/2014-04-05-prototype-development-software.markdown

 **1.3 Identify Sensors**

-The sensors and microcontrollers were recognised ad given a unique ID so that their datastreams may be distinguished even after it is formatted and updated to the database.
+The sensors and microcontrollers were recognized ad given a unique ID so that their datastreams may be distinguished even after it is formatted and updated to the database.

 The microcontrollers were given their own names during setup, but were also assigned a specific object number as set out by the OGC SensorThingsAPI [general data model]({{ site.baseurl }}/2014/04/04/using-the-data-model/).
-Each microcontroller became a seperate 'thing' entity in the data model.
-The general data model also permitted the creation of several 'datastreams' for each 'thing', so that multiple sensor data from the same microcontroller is distiguishable.
+Each microcontroller became a separate 'thing' entity in the data model.
+The general data model also permitted the creation of several 'datastreams' for each 'thing', so that multiple sensor data from the same microcontroller is distinguishable.
 The following demonstrates the creation of a 'thing' with two datastreams.

     url = self.rootURI() + 'Things'
     payload = {'Description': 'This is the real TurboCat (Raspberry Pi)',